kapawlak/temp_lab_host/Courses/345/3L/lab5.md

 :::

 :::Note
-You could have achieved the same result by staying on DC coupling, and using the CH1 vertical position knob to move the signal back to zero, then adjust the CH1 vertical scaling knob.
+You could have achieved the same result by staying on DC coupling, and using the CH1 vertical positioning knob to move the signal back to zero, then adjust the CH1 vertical scaling knob.

 Feel free to try this!